Maddox-RVS/Noise-2-Line/README.md

 ## Setup

-To set up the Python Reddit Nuker program, follow these steps:
+To set up the Noise2Lines program, follow these steps:

 1. **Clone the repository using git:**